broady/tygor/README.md

 Type-safe backend for Go + TypeScript apps.

 Write Go functions, call them from TypeScript with full type safety.
-No schemas, no codegen ceremony—just your types, end to end.
+No IDL required, but works with protobuf-generated types if you prefer schema-first design.

 > [!IMPORTANT]
 > tygor is pre-release and the API and protocol may still change.